‘One Minute to Win It’ Quick Party Games for Kids

-You can extend the fun of Memory Match by attempting the game with a new set of rules.
+Extend the fun of Memory Match from Skillmatics by playing the game with a new set of rules.
 This game can be played in teams or by a single player.
-Each player can take a board with the Memory Match tiles placed face down.
-The person to find the most cards to complete their board the fastest, within a minute, is declared the winner.
+Each player takes a board with the Memory Match tiles placed face down.
+The person that finds the most cards to complete their board the fastest, within a minute, is declared the winner.

 3. Backward ABCs

 This simple game is more challenging than it sounds!
 Grab some paper and pens.
-Ask everyone to write the alphabet beginning at Z and working up to A in this fun twist to the alphabet.
-The first person to successfully write the alphabet backward wins!
+Ask everyone to write the alphabet beginning with Z and moving to A. The first person to successfully write the alphabet backward wins!

 5. Cookie Face

 If you’re ready for some laughs and not taking yourself too seriously, the “cookie face” game is sure to bring some fun!
 Place a cookie on everyone’s foreheads and start the timer.
 In one minute, their goal will be to get the cookie into their mouths without using their hands.
-The winner, of course, gets a bite of this delicious snack first - along with bragging rights!
+The winner gets bragging rights, but of course, everyone gets to eat their cookie!

 6. Chopstick Pick-Up